 - To access Box's FTP server, you must set Box FTP Server to available.
 To do this, from your Admin Console, in the left navigation click Apps.
 This option should be set to available by default.
 If Box FTP Server is disabled, Box displays an Authentication Failed message when you attempt to log in from the FTP client.

-- FTP as a transfer protocol does not support single sign-on.
+- FTP as a transfer protocol does not support multi-factor authentication (MFA) as a part of single sign-on (SSO).
 If SSO is enabled for your account, you must create a Box-specific password to supplement your SSO login.
 To do this, use a browser to log in to your Box account and go to Account Settings > Account.
 Then scroll down (if necessary) to the Create External Password section.

 The FTP protocol uses separate channels for authentication and data.
-Ensure all required ports are whitelisted.
+Ensure all required ports are allowlisted.

 - Box supports FTP (port 21), FTPS implicit (port 990), and FTPES explicit (port 21), over passive FTP.
 Box does not support active FTP or SFTP.

 For the data channel, Box uses ports 10,000 - 29,999.
 Verify that your firewall has these ports open.